KarimNasreddine/Exchange-Rate-Tracker/exchange-backend/README.md

 # Backend

 ## About
-This is EECE 430L project's Desktop Frontend.
-Developed by Maarouf Yassine with the help of the instructor Mohammad Chehab and my teammates Firas Abou Mrad, Youhanna Abou Jaoude, and Abded Karim Nasreddine
+This is EECE 430L project's Desktop Backend.
+Developed by Firas Abou Mrad and Youhanna Bou Jaoude with the help of the instructor Mohammad Chehab and our teammates Abded Karim Nasreddine and Maarouf Yassine

 ## Technologies and Libraries
 * The project was built using IntelliJ IDEA